eaglebush/WebCSV/index.md

 >`ver:1.0,hdr:false,del:,; LastName:string(50),FirstName:string(50),MiddleName:string(50),Age:int,Height:decimal(13,3),Weight:decimal(13,3),Alive:bool,DateBorn:date,LastUpdated:datetime`

 There are two parts of the schema.
 The **schema information** and the **column information**.
 The first part of the header value is the basic information of the data header.
-The rest is the column information.
+The rest are the column information.
 The schema parts are delimited by a semicolon (`;`).
-The space at the rear of the semicolon is not necessary.

 #### Schema Information